English Water Spaniel

 Pre-dating the Irish Water Spaniel and thought to have been referred to by Shakespeare in Macbeth, it is believed to have genetically influenced several modern breeds of dog, including the American Water Spaniel, Curly Coated Retriever and the modern variety of Field Spaniel.
 It is unknown if the breed was involved in the creation of the Irish Water Spaniel.

 History

+In 1565, Henry Stuart, Lord Darnley, the husband of Mary, Queen of Scots, was given a Water Spaniel by James Melville of Halhill.
+The dog had been brought to Scotland by an English merchant.